You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Advil is a drug marketed by Haleon Us Holdings and is included in eleven NDAs.
 There are two patents protecting this drug.

 The generic ingredient in ADVIL is diphenhydramine citrate; ibuprofen.
 There are twenty-three drug master file entries for this compound.
-Thirty-one suppliers are listed for this compound.
+Thirty-three suppliers are listed for this compound.
 Additional details are available on the diphenhydramine citrate; ibuprofen profile page.

 DrugPatentWatch® Generic Entry Outlook for Advil